 Follow up: Could you use search pruning to make your solution faster with a larger board?

-Problem Overview: Given an m x n grid of characters and a target word, determine if the word can be formed by sequentially adjacent cells.
-Adjacent means up, down, left, or right.
-Each cell can be used only once in a path.
+Problem Overview: Given an m x n character grid and a target word, determine whether the word exists in the grid.
+You can move horizontally or vertically to adjacent cells, and each cell can be used only once in the current path.
+The challenge is efficiently exploring possible paths while preventing revisiting cells.

 Approach 1: DFS with Backtracking (O(m * n * 4^L) time, O(L) space)

-Approach 2: BFS with Queue and Pruning (O(m * n * 4^L) time, higher auxiliary space)
+Approach 2: BFS with Queue and Pruning (O(m * n * 4^L) time, higher space)

 | Approach | Time | Space | When to Use |